arapulido/katacoda-scenarios/datadog-operator/step4.md

-Let's see how we can change add environment variables to the  and we will fix the Kubelet check in the process.
+Let's see how we can add environment variables to the `DatadogAgent` definition and we will fix the Kubelet check in the process.

 Let's run again the agent status command in the Datadog's agent pod running in the worker node: